Figma vs Zeplin: What're the Big Differences

-Figma vs Zeplin, Zeplin vs Figma, Figma to Zeplin, Zeplin Figma, Figma Zeplin...etc., etc., etc. You know what I’m talking about.
-We all know the standard arguments for one over the other, but do we really know what makes each platform unique and what the real differences are?
-I’m not talking about little things like how you place assets on your screen or how to create an instance from a component.
-I’m talking about the really big differences that are deal-breakers and deal-makers for people considering both platforms in an attempt to choose the best one for them.
-Let’s dive into the major differences between the two platforms (and a few minor ones that are important as well) to see which one comes out on top.
-We’ll also look at a terrific alternative to Figma and Zeplin - a relatively new product but one with a powerful feature-set and an attractive pricing proposition.
+What are the differences between Figma and Zeplin?
+Figma vs Zeplin, we all know the standard arguments for one over the other, but do we really know what makes each platform unique and what the real differences are?
+I'm not talking about little things like how you place assets on your screen or how to create an instance from a component.
+I'm talking about the really big differences that are deal-breakers and deal-makers for people considering both platforms in an attempt to choose the best one for them.
+Let's dive into the major differences between Figma and Zeplin to see which one comes out on top.
+We'll also look at a terrific alternative to Figma and Zeplin - Wondershare Mockitt - a relatively new product but one with a powerful feature-set and an attractive pricing proposition.

 Differences between Figma and Zeplin

 Although both platforms claim that theirs is a collaborative environment, Figma is more so than Zeplin.
 One key reason is that it allows multiple designers to access the same project and make changes.
 As long as they're assigned to the project as a team member, they have access to the full design and prototype.
 In Zeplin, it is merely the assets that are shared, which means it's not truly collaborative.